Motivic Modularity of CM K3 Surfaces: The proof of Theorem

 Hence this set coincides with

-\end{proof} \begin{rmk} The rationality is contained in Weil conjecture for K3 surfaces by Deligne \cite{del 1}.
-But we implied it for CM K3 surfaces without Deligne's result in corollary \ref{eigen2}. \end{rmk} \begin{cor} For each $\tau : E \to \mathbb{C}$, let $\rho_{l, \tau}$ be the $1$ dimensional $l$-adic representation associated with the Hecke character $\chi_{\tau}$.
-And let $\rho_{l}^{ss}$ be the semisimplification of $\rho_{l}$.
+\end{proof} \begin{rmk} The rationality is due to Dwork \cite{dw}.
+However, we prove this for CM K3 surfaces without Dwork's result. \end{rmk} \begin{cor} For each $\tau : E \to \mathbb{C}$, let $\rho_{l, \tau}$ be the one-dimensional $l$-adic representation associated with the Hecke character $\chi_{\tau}$.
 Then we have